joel-beck/readnext/README.md

 ### Language Recommender

-Note: The following section assumes basic familiarity with the concept of word embeddings and how language models work.
+Note: The following section assumes basic familiarity with embeddings and language models in general.
-For a more detailed introduction, check out the [documentation](https://joel-beck.github.io/readnext/background/#language-models).
+For a more thorough introduction, check out the [documentation](https://joel-beck.github.io/readnext/background/#language-models).

 The **Language Recommender** encodes paper abstracts into embedding vectors to capture semantic meaning.
 Papers with embeddings most similar to the query document (measured by cosine similarity) are recommended.

-Abstracts are preprocessed and tokenized using the `spaCy` library. **Eight language models across three categories** are considered:
+8 language models across 3 categories are considered:

 1. **Keyword-based models**